zholderman6722/cis237assignment6/README.md

 DatabaseName: Beverage + FirstInital + LastName

 ********************************************************************************************
 *NOTE: There is a database for each person.
 Use the one that is for you.
 Don't be a troll.
-If I hear about you trolling on someone elses database, you will get a zero for the assignment!
+If I hear about you trolling on someone else's database, you will get a zero for the assignment!
 ********************************************************************************************

 ### Solution Requirements: